How to Pressure Wash a Deck

 Choosing the Best Stain

-You have two basic stain choices: oil-based and water-based.
+You have two basic deck stain choices: oil-based and water-based.
 Oil stains are easier to apply, penetrate the wood grain and require less work when you reapply them.
 However, they only last two to four years.

 Water-based (latex) stains last four to six years, but they’ll eventually peel and require more prep work before recoating.
 Opaque latex stains generally last longer than semitransparent versions.
 When possible, test the stain on an inconspicuous section of the decking.
 We used a cedar color that worked well since the wood was pressure treated and somewhat dark in color.
 For a darker color, a redwood-colored stain is available, while a honey color is an option for a lighter, natural wood look.